Virtomize/uii-go-api/README.md

 # Contribution

+Thank you for participating to this project.
+Please see our [Contribution Guidlines](https://github.com/virtomize/uii-go-api/blob/master/CONTRIBUTING.md) for more information.

+## Pre-Commit

 This repo uses [pre-commit hooks](https://pre-commit.com/).
 Please install pre-commit and do `pre-commit install`

-Thank you for participating to this project.
-Please see our [Contribution Guidlines](https://github.com/virtomize/uii-go-api/blob/master/CONTRIBUTING.md) for more information.
+## Conventional Commits

+Format commit messaged according to [Conventional Commits standard](https://www.conventionalcommits.org/en/v1.0.0/).

+## Semantic Versioning

+Whenever you need to version something make use of [Semantic Versioning](https://semver.org).